-The MSc course comprises eight modules including a field course, spread over two 11-week terms, followed by a four month research project.
-There are no optional courses.
+The MSc course comprises ten modules including a field course, spread over two 11-week terms, followed by a four month research project.

 Find out about potential research projects for the MSc Taxonomy and Biodiversity course.

 Biodiversty 1: Concepts